Invasion Of The Body Snatchers - Bureaucratic Runaround

 and Now, this is a half block up Powell Street from Market.
 Burger King and the Mac Pro Store (partially blocked by the advertising kiosk and the cable car awaiting its turn to head down to the turntable) have replaced the Cable Car Steak Restaurant at 45 Powell.

 Then … His head is spinning as he walks the streets replaying in his mind the unified opposition from those very agencies and officials who should have been jolted into an immediate investigative response.
 Perhaps Elizabeth is right, this smells of a conspiracy.
-On the left a Woolworth’s store occupies the retail level of the Flood Building.
+On the left a Woolworth’s store occupied the ground floor and basement of the Flood Building.

 and Now, viewed from Ellis, with Market Street crossing in the distance, this looks along the same block of Powell Street as the previous two Then images above, but in the opposite direction.
-Woolworth’s is long gone; its site now houses The Gap.
+Woolworth’s moved out in 1997; its site now houses The Gap.